mikecoop83/luna/README.md

-# luna - Easier Parsing of Unstructured JSON in Go
+# Better Parsing of Unstructured JSON in Go
 ___

 ## Goal

-The intent of this library is to create an easier interface to work with when parsing JSON in Go without having to create a bunch of structs with tags.
+The intent of **luna** is to create an simpler interface to work with when parsing JSON in Go without having to create a bunch of structs with tags.

 Features include: